Learn about the various processes surrounding training and credentialing for use of the FIM / WeeFIM instrument.

 How can I re-credential in FIM/WeeFIM?

 The method of re-credentialing is dependent on when you last attended a workshop and whether your accreditation has expired.
 FIM accreditation lasts two years.
 We urge FIM clinicians to purchase a FIM Exam every 2 years to remain credentialed.
 If credentialing is maintained, then every 4 years we recommend clinicians do a FIM Online Refresher (includes Exam) or attend a FIM workshop.
 Alternating between a refresher and workshop every 4 years.
-See below for scenario’s and flow chart:
+See below for scenario’s and flow charts:

 - Scenario 1: If you have attended a workshop within the past 2 years and your accreditation is about to expire you can simply purchase an Exam to regain your accreditation.